LivePersonInc/developer-center/pages/Documents/Reporting/DataAccessAPI/overview.md

 A few things you'll need to get started with this API:

-1. **There's no need to reterive your domain for this API**.
+1. **There's no need to retrieve your domain for this API**.
 Here are the different domains by geo location:

 	* US accounts: va.da.liveperson.net